whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-27-Popsugar-Must-Have-Subscription-Box-Holiday-Survival-Kit-On-Sale.md

 <p>Note: Orders will ship by Dec 11</p>

 <p>If you're interested in purchasing, I suggest purchasing this box as soon as possible as they are limited quantities available and before you know it, it'll be sold out!
-That happens almost always with their Special Edition boxes.
-You can <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">purchase your Special Edition box here</a>, or go to their website <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">musthave.popsugar.com</a> to learn more.</p>
+That happens almost always with their Special Edition boxes.</p>

+<p>You can <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">purchase your Special Edition box here</a>, or go to their website <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">musthave.popsugar.com</a> to learn more.</p>